nicholasjackson/pi-gpio-project/README.md

 	"periph.io/x/periph/conn/gpio"
 ```

-When you run your application again you should now see the following output:
+When you now run your application again you should now see the following output:

 ```bash
 ######### Raspbery Pi Model Zero GPIO simulator ###########